 Training for staff

-To ensure high levels of understanding of the risks associated with modern slavery and human trafficking, relevant employees within the Group are required to complete our e-learning training.
+To ensure high levels of understanding of the risks associated with modern slavery and human trafficking, relevant employees within the Group will be required to complete e-learning training.
+As well as training employees, the Group commits to raising awareness of modern slavery issues by circulating a series of details to all employees and using a poster campaign, utilising the GLAA construction protocol toolkit.
+The campaign will explain to employees:

 Our supply chain are also required to complete relevant awareness training.